ShawnZong/amazing-game-analytics-ai-chatbot/README.md

 # Amazing Game Analytics AI Chatbot

-> 🎮 **Brawl Stars UI Theme**: The Chatbot's user interface has been customized to feature a Brawl Stars-inspired design with vibrant colors, bold typography, and playful elements that bring that energetic Brawl Stars vibe to video game analytics!

 **Ask anything about video games in plain English and get instant analytics!** 🚀 Just type your question and watch the AI crunch numbers from millions of game titles.
 No SQL, no spreadsheets, just pure gaming intelligence.

 Dive into a vibrant Brawl Stars-themed Chatbot customized with playful accents.
 The AI performs statistical analysis and serves up beautifully formatted reports and insights with that energetic vibe you love! 🎮✨